scharris/sqljson-query/docs/tutorial.md

 In `drugsQuery1` we've defined a simple query based on just a single table, `drug`.
 It's given a name via `queryName` which is used to determine the names of the generated SQL files and TypeScript/Java source files.
-The rest of the query specification lies in the `tableJson` property, which describes how to form JSON output for a given "top" table and whatever related tables it may want to include data from in its output.
+The rest of the query specification lies in the `tableJson` property, which describes how to form JSON output for a given "top" table and whatever related tables it may want to pull data from into its own output.

 Let's briefly go over the properties of the `tableJson` object, since it's the centerpiece of our query.